 - 1 tablespoon tomato paste

-- 2 tsp Cajun seasoning (more to season chicken)
+- 2 teaspoon Cajun seasoning, (more to season chicken)

-- 1 pound chicken breast (room temperature and cut in strips)
+- 1 pound chicken breast, (cut in strips)

 Try our new favorite Instant Pot recipe Instant Pot Pork Chops: